davestewart/handsontable-checkboxes-demo/README.md

 ## Problem

-We'd like to understand how to handle focus correctly, using either the button in the editor or the ENTER key, will end editing and pass back focus to the table.
+We'd like to understand how to handle focus correctly, using either the button in the editor or the ENTER key, to end editing and pass back focus to the table.
+We'd like this to work with single and multiple cell selections.

 The original forum post with more detail is here: